 The threshold (or minimum) level for the recovery of damages in these cases is an impairment of five per cent or more for spinal injuries, more than five per cent for all other physical injuries, and 10 per cent or more for primary psychiatric injuries.
 Such impairment must be assessed by an approved medical practitioner and, if required, a medical panel as defined by the Wrongs Act (see ‘Assessment’, below).

 Injuries such as the loss of a breast or the loss of a foetus are specifically defined as being a ‘significant’ injury (s 28LF).
-There are also specific provisions for impairment being a loss of The time and place at which a court or tribunal hears the parties argue their case and makes a decision. (s 28LK).
+There are also specific provisions for impairment being a loss of hearing (s 28LK).

 Generally, the degree of impairment assessment must be made by an approved medical practitioner as defined by the Wrongs Act (s 28LB, 28LG).
 All injuries arising out of the same incident must be included in the one assessment (s 28LL).